 With the amount of history the United Kingdom possesses, it is no surprise to discover that there are some highly unusual sights and activities to see.
 Whether it be the rolling hills of Ireland, the valleys of Wales, the mysteries of Scotland or histories on England, there is bound to be something to find, hidden deep away in the most unexpected places.

 Famed for whiskey, Guinness and beautiful scenery, Northern Ireland has something to keep you busy no matter how long your stay might be.
-From visiting castles to taking whiskey tours, there is something for all ages across the Irish Sea.
+From visiting castles to taking whiskey tours, there is something for everyone in Northern Ireland.
 Additionally, the countryside town of Tandragee offers not just beautiful nature, but its personal history to enthral any traveller.
 Northern Ireland is so much more than St. Patrick’s Day and leprechauns, make the most by exploring what you don’t see in the media.

 Not just the home of (in)famous Barry Island and a more-than-alright rugby team, Wales has coasts and mountains and urban hotspots all within just eight thousand square miles.
 Whether you want to explore the ancient castles or try to pronounce place names as tongue twisting as Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, you will be sure to find something that tickles your fancy.
 Furthermore, travelling across the English border and through the tremendous winding valleys towards the coast can provide beautiful views and remind you that Wales is much more than sheep and dragons.

 It’s not just what you see on the television, and the UK is much, much more than just London.
 Some of the best experiences of your life are usually found in places you’d never expect.
 The great British countryside is wonderful and places like the Peak District are perfect for kids.
 There is also lots of things to do in York with kids.
 For your next visit across the UK, consider going against the grain and finding something weird and wonderful, and really British.